kubernauts/tk8/docs/en/provisioner/openstack/openshift-openstack.md

 ansible-playbook -i /openshift-ansible/inventory/hosts.ini ./openshift-ansible/playbooks/deploy_cluster.yml -e ansible_user=centos -b --become-user=root --flush-cache
 ```

-If everything goes on fine, you should an output like the one below:
+If everything goes fine, you should see an output like the one below:

 ![output](images/openshift-ansibleOutput.png)